-There are three general processes for achieving this goal:
+There are four general processes for achieving this goal:

-- Dissemination- We will share our findings through a variety of venues and with a range of audiences.
-We will communicate with other disability researchers through scholarly papers and conference presentations, while webinars, newsletters and emails will be created to inform consumers, advocates, policymakers and others of our work.
+We share our findings through a variety of venues and with a range of audiences.
+We communicate with other disability researchers through scholarly papers and conference presentations, while webinars, newsletters and emails are used to inform consumers, advocates, policymakers and others of our work.

-- Training - Some of our projects specifically focus on developing trainings, such as R-7, R-8, R-9 and R-11.
-We will also provide a number of stand-alone trainings that help people develop the skills and knowledge for community living.
+Some of our projects specifically focus on developing trainings, such as R-7, R-8, R-9 and R-11.
+We also provide a number of stand-alone trainings that help people develop the skills and knowledge for community living.

-- Technical Assistance - We will deliver technical assistance (TA) through specific projects as well as through the Center at large.
-Please check back for our "Ask Us" website feature, and see our Frequently Asked Questions section in "Resources."
+We deliver technical assistance (TA) through specific projects as well as through the Center at large.
+See our Frequently Asked Questions.

-- Events - We will host meetings, teleconferences, webinars and other events to help disseminate our research findings to diverse target audiences.
-In 2014, the Center hosted a stakeholder retreat, and in 2013, we hosted an innovative Bridging Meeting.
+We host meetings, teleconferences, webinars and other events to help disseminate our research findings to diverse target audiences.
+In 2014, the Center hosted a Stakeholder Retreat, and in 2013, we hosted an innovative Bridging Meeting.